|Mode of study||HE Part-time|

 Specialist Units: Electrical & Electronic Technology; Electrical/Electronic Principles; Mechanical Technology; Electrical Machines; Mathematics; Electrical Power; Instrumentation & Measurement; Engineering Applications; Signal Processing Technology; Personal Development; Modern Communications; Design Project; Applied Electronics; Control Technology; Work Based Project.

 Your work will be continually assessed throughout the course.
 The assessment will depend upon the particular module being studied.
 Typical assessment methods include assignments, examinations, practical experiments, log books and presentations.
-Please refer to the Course Specification for information on assessment for this particular course.
+Please refer to the Course Specification for information on assessment for this course.

 This course is awarded by Staffordshire University